 - In the second section [k] remains important with added velar plosive [g] alongside the [ɪ] of trigger and untrigger/ traffic/ recognition and [ei] capered/ gazed;

-‘People moving’ become ‘people moved’: they accompany the speaker automaton-like (Posted, eyes forward) moving through a transitional section of the Underground system with escalators, ascending and descending.
-Part of a line of standing figures, no more than half bodies visible above the dreamy rampart of the handrail and accompanied from an unseen Elsewhere world by a monotonous slight rocking in the works/ We were moved along upstanding.
+‘People moving’ become ‘people moved’: they proceed military-automaton-like (Posted, eyes forward) through a transitional section of the Underground system crisscrossed by escalators, ascending and descending – in line, akin to imaginary half bodies visible above the dreamy rampart of the handrail arriving from an elsewhere world accompanied by a monotonous slight rocking in the works – in sum conveyor belts of erect figures were moved along upstanding.

-Heaney varies the sense data.
-Now sound: an engine powered,/ Rumbled, quickened, evened, quieted; now sight: white tiles; now touch: passages that flowed/ With draughts from cooler tunnels.
+Heaney adds a crescendo and decrescendo of sound and momentum: an engine powered,/ Rumbled, quickened, evened, quieted … returns to sight: white tiles … adds touch: passages that flowed/ With draughts from cooler tunnels.

-Dim ‘underworld’ light creates a yearning in the young man I missed life above ground with its vivid images of light/ Of all-overing, long since mysterious day….Parks at lunchtime …body-heated mown grass.
+Dim ‘underworld’ lighting creates a yearning in the young man (missed) for life above ground with its pervasive light in every corner all-overing, fast losing its reality (long since mysterious day) but attractive and appealing: parks at lunchtime …body-heated mown grass.

-The metaphor is of Virgilian resurrection as he anticipates the ‘Way-Out’ (A resurrection scene minutes before/ The resurrection) and beyond it release into the real world, from darkness to light, from death to life, to find himself amongst the sensual habitués/ Of their garden of delights and staggered summer.
+The metaphor is of Virgilian resurrection, whereby he anticipates eventual light at the end of the tunnel (a resurrection scene minutes before the resurrection) and release back into the real world, from darkness to light, from death to life, to find himself amongst the sensual habitués/ Of their garden of delights and staggered summer.